Ehlers scores twice in 3rd, Jets beat Canucks 4-1

 The Canucks, meanwhile, wrapped up a 2-1-1 homestand.

-Laine laid out Sedin with a check before Winnipeg's Mathieu Perreault took a run at Jannik Hansen later in the shift.
-Perrault was given 2 minutes for kneeing and 2 minutes for roughing after the ensuing scrum, while Hansen was assessed a minor for roughing.
+With the Canucks leading in the second, things got physical when Laine laid out Sedin with a clean check before Winnipeg's Mathieu Perreault took a run at Jannik Hansen later in the shift.
+Perreault was given 2 minutes for kneeing and 2 minutes for roughing after the ensuing scrum, while Hansen was assessed a minor for roughing.

-But of more concern for the Canucks was that Hansen lasted just 11 seconds on his next shift before hobbling to the bench and being helped to the locker room while favoring his right leg.
-The veteran wing did not return.
+But of more concern to the Canucks was that Hansen lasted just 11 seconds on his next shift before hobbling to the bench and being helped to the locker room favoring his right leg.
+The veteran wing, who did not return and was limping after the game, didn't think the injury was serious, but has an MRI scheduled for Friday.

+''It's a dirty hit for sure,'' said Sedin, who played the 1,200th game of his career. ''It's something we can't have in this league.''

-The Canucks opened the scoring 3:54 into the game when Loui Eriksson intercepted Jake Trouba's pass behind the Winnipeg net and found Granlund, who roofed a shot from the top of the crease past Hutchinson for his seventh.
+The Canucks opened the scoring 3:54 into the game when Loui Eriksson intercepted Jacob Trouba's pass behind the Winnipeg net and found Granlund, who roofed his seventh from the top of the crease past Hutchinson.

 It was only the 14th first-period goal Vancouver has scored this season, and just the ninth time in 34 games that the Canucks have opened the scoring.

+''We kept their top line pretty much to zero points for five periods,'' Sedin said. ''Then the last shift of the second ... they score.
+All of a sudden they have life.''

-NOTES: The Jets got two power plays in quick succession midway through the first period, but the NHL's 26th-ranked unit failed to register a shot on either Vancouver penalty. ...
-Sedin played the 1,200th game of his NHL career.
+NOTES: The Jets got two power plays in quick succession midway through the first period, but the NHL's 26th-ranked unit failed to register a shot on either Vancouver penalty.

 UP NEXT